abdelaha/juanitorduz.github.io/content/distance to rectangle exercise.md

 Summary: rectangle
 ---

-I this first post I want to explore the basics of blogging with [Jekyll](https://jekyllrb.com), in particular on the style of the markdown structure in python.
+In this first post I want to explore the basics of blogging with [Pelican](http://docs.getpelican.com/en/stable/#), a static site generator, written in
+[Python](https://www.python.org).
+To contruct this website I used [GitHub Pages](https://pages.github.com) and a variant of the procedure described in the nice post [Building a data science portfolio: Making a data science blog](https://www.dataquest.io/blog/how-to-setup-a-data-science-blog/).
+I must admit that the integration of the [liquid_tags plugin](https://github.com/getpelican/pelican-plugins/tree/master/liquid_tags) was somehow tricky.

  I treat an example of a little python challenge which I encountered in my job hunt process.
 I particularly like it because it is a geometric problem.

 # Problem